rust-lang/reference/src/behavior-considered-undefined.md

 * Calling a function with the wrong call ABI or unwinding from a function with the wrong unwind ABI.
 * Calling a foreign (e.g. C++) function that unwinds (`throw`s) via a function declaration or pointer declared with a non-unwinding ABI such as `"C"`
+* Deallocating a Rust stack frame without executing destructors for local variables owned by the stack frame.
+This can occur with C functions like `longjmp`.
 * Producing an invalid value, even in private fields and locals.
 "Producing" a value happens any time a value is assigned to or read from a place, passed to a function/primitive operation or returned from a function/primitive